shikhar0507/backend-cloud-functions/docs/Endpoints/activities/update.md

 * `403`: FORBIDDEN: The requester doesn't have the authority to make the request.

 * `405`: METHOD NOT ALLOWED: Only `PATCH` is allowed for `/update`.

+* `409`: CONFLICT: A document with the activity-id you sent in the request doesn't exist.

 * `500`: INTERNAL SERVER ERROR: Probably an issue with the cloud function.
 Please create an issue.